2023 UK Open

 Danny Noppert was the defending champion after defeating Michael Smith 11–10 in the 2022 final to win his first major title, but he lost to William O'Connor 10–9 in the fifth round.

-Andrew Gilding won his first major TV and first PDC ranking title at all, beating Michael van Gerwen 11–10 in a last leg decider when van Gerwen missed a dart at double 16 to win the match and the title.
+Andrew Gilding won his first major title, beating Michael van Gerwen 11–10 in a last leg decider when van Gerwen missed a dart at double 16 to win the match and the title.
+He became the oldest man to win a major TV title in his debut PDC final appearance.

 Prize money

 The prize fund was increased from £450,000 to £600,000.

 The tournament will now also pay down to the last 128 for the first time, with second-round losers to receive £1,000.

 Format

 The 158 participants will enter the competition incrementally, with 62 players entering in the first round, with match winners joining the 32 players entering in the second and third rounds to leave the last 64 in the fourth round.